moondroidcoder/moondroidcoder/README.md

 ## **Mobile Engineer, Content creator and Indie Developer!!**

 Ello!!
-I'm Moon/Zack/Sunny/Mohamed.
+I'm Moon/Zack/Mohamed.
 I'm a solo programmer currently working on Base game FNF, I specialize in a few languages and frameworks and mobile porting + general development 👀.
-I'm still on my first amateur ambitious steps as a programmer, I have a tiny bit of experience unfortunately!
+I'm a tad versed now on team management and programming knowledge!

    <p align="left">